Carlsbad, California: Politics

 Carlsbad was a powerfully Republican stronghold during the 20th century, a classic bastion of suburban conservatism in Southern California.
 However, the GOP's edge in Carlsbad started to narrow in the 1990s and 2000s, with the city shifting Democratic.
 In 2008, Barack Obama, then the Democratic nominee for President, carried the city with a plurality.
 In 2012, Mitt Romney, the GOP nominee, carried the city by a 9% margin.
 In 2016, the city flipped back to the Democratic Party, voting for Hillary Clinton by a 10.4% margin over Donald Trump.
 Joe Biden expanded that margin to 17.6% over Trump in 2020.

 Economy

 Carlsbad's core industries include information technology, video game development, manufacturing, robotics, medical devices, life science, wireless technology, clean technology, action sports, tourism, design development and real estate.
 In 2013, Google named Carlsbad the digital capital of California with the strongest online business community.

 Carlsbad is also known as the "Titanium Valley" because of its golf manufacturing industry.
-Callaway Golf Company, TaylorMade-adidas Golf Company, Cobra Golf, Titleist, and Odyssey Golf are all located in Carlsbad.
+Callaway Golf Company, TaylorMade, Cobra Golf, and Titleist are all located in Carlsbad.